-Lists talking points, each including a list of supporting resources and links.
-Covers many of the legal, public health, human rights, and social justice issues that HIV criminalization raises (pages 12-17 in Ending and Defending Against HIV Criminalization: A manual for advocates.
-Vol 3: This is how we win.
-A Toolkit for community Advocates).
+This excerpt from the Center for HIV Law and Policy’s Community Advocate Toolkit, produced in 2013, lists talking points, each including a list of supporting resources and links.
+Covers many of the legal, public health, human rights, and social justice issues that HIV criminalization raises.

 Assessed current attitudes about HIV-related issues and tested messages that might be used to educate the general public and gain support for advocacy to modernise or repeal HIV criminalisation statutes.
 Suggests great opportunity to change public opinion but messaging must be simple, easy to understand and to the point.
 Information that current laws are inconsistent with scientific knowledge had considerable resonance, as does messaging that HIV laws unintentionally discourage testing, obtaining treatment and voluntary disclosure.
 Messages about civil liberties were least effective.

 Suggests the general public is likely to endorse HIV criminalisation as fair and credible if used to punish actions that cause considerable harm.
 While it may not be possible to gain public support for a sweeping elimination of HIV criminalisation laws, a realistic advocacy agenda may involve arguments for limiting statutes and prosecutions to egregious cases where considerable harm is caused.

 Asks whether “after more than 25 years one has to wonder if researchers and advocates might be simply ‘preaching to the choir’”.
 Argues that advocacy will benefit from applying more time to understanding the systems and beliefs that allow HIV criminalisation to endure.